simonrobson/caser/README.md

       def valid?(params)
         unless :whatever
-          errors << 'No, we're not going to do that' return false
+          errors << "No, we're not going to do that" return false
         end
         true